MurrayPendergrass/MurrayPendergrass.github.io/index.md

 [WWU Transcript](transcripts/Academic History.pdf)

 # Interests
-* Personalized Medicine - Each one of us is different.
-We often present different symptoms for the same condition and we respond differently to the same medicine.
-Data science is the answer - if we learn what information determines these differences and find ways to collect it passively it can be used to more effectively and efficiently treat and prevent negative health outcomes.

 * Negative Socioeconomic Outcome Prevention - Preventing individuals from experiencing negative socioeconomic outcomes such as homelessness is more humane and cost-effective than waiting to assist people only after they have reached the negative outcome, such as losing their homes.
-See my Predicting Homelessness project below.
+Data science can be an effective tool in combating this issue.

 * Indigenous Empowerement  - As a descendant of the Blackfeet Nation, I have a vested interested in using my time and resources to advocate for Indigenous people and empower Indigenous voices.